james9909/dotfiles/README.md

 #### Terminal

-These dotfiles are designed mainly for either `gnome-terminal` or `urxvt`.
+These dotfiles are meant to be used with either `gnome-terminal` or `urxvt`.
 The font used is `Droid Sans Mono for Powerline Regular`.

 If you are using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), make sure